Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

       default: cluster
       value_in_examples:
       description: |
-        The sync strategy to use; `cluster` and `redis` are supported
+        The sync strategy to use; `cluster` and `redis` are supported.
     - name: redis.host
       required: semi
       default:
       value_in_examples:
       description: |
-        Host to use for Redis connection when the `redis` strategy is defined
+        Host to use for Redis connection when the `redis` strategy is defined.
     - name: redis.port
       required: semi
       default:
       value_in_examples:
       description: |
-        Port to use for Redis connection when the `redis` strategy is defined
+        Port to use for Redis connection when the `redis` strategy is defined.
     - name: redis.timeout
       required: semi
       default: 2000
       value_in_examples:
       description: |
-        Connection timeout (in milliseconds) to use for Redis connection when the `redis` strategy is defined
+        Connection timeout (in milliseconds) to use for Redis connection when the `redis` strategy is defined.
     - name: redis.password
       required: semi
       default: